Meet some of our mathematics majors.

 Have you taken part in any student research opportunities at Oxy or elsewhere?

-In the summer of 2023, I was an intern through Carnegie Mellon University’s Research Experiences for Undergraduates in Software Engineering program.
+Last summer I was an intern through Carnegie Mellon University’s Research Experiences for Undergraduates in Software Engineering program.
 My project, WebAssembly Benchmarking, required a lot of programming and problem-solving.
 Although not directly related to math, I used many of the same skills, an important one being collaboration.
 In all my math courses, I’ve had to work with my peers on lab work or finishing assignments.
 As I’ve progressed to upper-level math classes, the teamwork has only increased.
 My research experience helped me to expand these skills into the realm of computer science as I improved my communication and became a team-oriented problem-solver.

 What are your ambitions post-Oxy and how has the liberal arts approach helped to shape these ambitions?